thuguerre/WebSiteQuickAddingForTodoist/API_USER_DOCUMENTATION.md

 - 400 : code and/or state are null.
 Please verify your request body
 - 401 : sent code is not valid.
 Please verify your authentication process and get a fresh and valid code from Todoist Authorization service.
 - 409 : something bad occurred. but what ?
-- 500 : API configuration loading failed. nothing to do to solve the situration.
+- 500 : API configuration loading failed. nothing to do to solve the situation.
 API has to be restarted.

 ### response body